Smuggling of silkworm eggs into the East Roman Empire: Expedition

-Two unidentified monks (most likely members of the Nestorian Church) who had been preaching Christianity in India (Church of the East in India), made their way to China by 551 AD.
+Two unidentified monks (most likely members of the Nestorian Church) who had been preaching Christianity in India (Church of the East in India), made their way to China by 551 CE.
 While they were in China, they observed the intricate methods for raising silkworms and producing silk.
-This was a key development, as the Romans had previously thought silk was made in India.
-In 552 AD, the two monks sought out Justinian I. In return for his generous but unknown promises, the monks agreed to acquire silkworms from China.
+This was a key development, as the Eastern Romans had previously thought silk was made in India.
+In 552 CE, the two monks sought out Justinian I. In return for his generous but unknown promises, the monks agreed to acquire silkworms from China.
 They most likely traveled a northern route along the Black Sea, taking them through the Transcaucasus and the Caspian Sea.

 Since adult silkworms are rather fragile and have to be constantly kept at an ideal temperature, lest they perish, they used their contacts in Sogdiana to smuggle out silkworm eggs or very young larvae instead, which they hid within their bamboo canes.
-Mulberry bushes, which are required for silkworms, were either given to the monks or already imported into the Roman Empire.
+Mulberry bushes, which are required for silkworms, were either given to the monks or already imported into the Eastern Roman Empire.
 All in all, it is estimated that the entire expedition lasted two years.